-Methods 3D will partner with 3D Systems and other 3D printing partners creating an additive manufacturing team unsurpassed in industry.
+Methods 3D has partnered with 3D Systems, creating an additive manufacturing team unsurpassed in industry.
 We have established seven technology labs across the country equipped with state-of-the-art 3D printers and staffed with a dedicated team of industry experienced, highly-skilled professionals.
 The company is fully integrated with, and leverages, the extensive machining and manufacturing experience of Methods Machine Tools to further enhance our ability to provide our customers with a total manufacturing solution.
-Our focus is to empower our customers with the additive manufacturing technology from 3D Systems and others coupled with exceptional service and applications support from Methods 3D.
+Our focus is to empower our customers with the additive manufacturing technology from 3D Systems and others, coupled with exceptional service and applications support from Methods 3D.
 The solutions we provide will enable our customers to enter new markets, expand their manufacturing capabilities, and revolutionize manufacturing with 3D printing.

 3D Systems provides the most advanced and comprehensive 3D digital design and fabrication solutions available today, including 3D printers, print materials and cloud-sourced custom parts.
 Its powerful ecosystem transforms entire industries by empowering professionals and consumers everywhere to bring their ideas to life using its vast material selection, including plastics, metals, ceramics and edibles.
 3DS' leading personalized medicine capabilities include end-to-end simulation, training and planning, and printing of surgical instruments and devices for personalized surgery and patient specific medical and dental devices.
 Its democratized 3D digital design, fabrication and inspection products provide seamless interoperability and incorporate the latest immersive computing technologies.
 3DS' products and services disrupt traditional methods, deliver improved results and empower its customers to manufacture the future now.